Growing Up in Trashkun

 In the winter, we never waited for our father to eat with us except for Friday, naturally, and holidays .
 When he came in, he was red or else he was a block of ice.
 He wore a short coat, a big one-piece hat and scarf, and of course, boots.
 I didn't understand how he could make it there and back.
 He had to cross big ditches filled with snow and mud.
 When I used to ask, "How could Papa come home in the dark and the snow"?" my elders would respond, "God brings him home."

 On Rosh Hashanah and Yom Kippur, my father did the davening [leading the prayers] in his shul.
-His father [my grandfather, Moshe Itzhak Reznikovich] was a chazan [cantor] and also the shochet [ritual slaughterer].
+His father [Moshe Itzhak Reznikovich] was a chazan [cantor] and also the shochet [ritual slaughterer].
 Zeyde [Grandpa] would daven with his two sons: my father and his brother—but I don't remember his brother's name.

 (Avraham Elye Puner)

 I remember Uncle Avraham.
 He was Sam's [Sam Puner's] uncle and mine.
-He was the oldest child [NOTE]Actually, he was the oldest surviving child.
-Alter's mother Gitl was the oldest, but she died when Alter was four. of Mordecai Puner.
+He was the oldest child of Mordecai Puner.
+[NOTE]Actually, Avraham was the oldest surviving child of Mordecai.
+Alter's mother Gitl was the oldest, but she died when Alter was four.
 Avraham had a beautiful beard and was a very religious man.
 He had four girls and three boys.
 I think that their names were Chayka, Shmulke, Yankele, Nechomka, Yeshike, Sheynka, and another one.
 Sheynka was a fat girl and a sick one.
 Avraham was still there when the Nazis came.

 Avraham used to go to the villages to buy up ANY merchandise: pelts, dates, corn, hides, flax.
 He would buy it to sell or to accumulate it.
 He and his sons bought or sold anything they could.
 They would go to a village and meet someone on the way, a goy, one of the villagers.
 They'd learn from him that someone in the village had something to sell.
 Everyone wanted to be the first for the gravy—the hide, the cow, or anything.
 If it was a kosher cow (without a blemish), they would bring it back to our town and the shochet [my grandfather, Moshe Itzhak Reznikovich] would cut it up and sell it to the Jews.
 He also sold chickens, eggs, and everything else.